kent-map/kent/landscape/river-dour/README.md

 When Drellingore stream flows to Dover town
 Wheat shall be forty shillings and barley a pound.[^ref6]
 <br><br>
-The saying is often repeated in newspapers and topographical books, and presumably indicates that wheat prices will rise due to the damage that the water will do to the crops.
-In an alternative version, the wheat is only valued at 1 shilling "and bullocks at a crown"[^ref7]
+The saying is often repeated in newspapers and topographical books, and presumably indicates that wheat prices will rise due to scarcity of the crop.
+In an alternative version, the wheat is only valued at 1 shilling "and bullocks at a crown".[^ref7] In his _General view of the Agriculture of the County of Kent_ [John Boys](/18c/18c-boys-biography/) had observed that chalky soils when improved were very good for "turnips, barley, clover and wheat" (15).
 <param ve-map center="Q2703021" zoom="15">
 <param ve-image url="https://en.wikipedia.org/wiki/River_Dour#/map/0">